pabloariasmora/kafka-crash-course/labs/02/README.md

 And regarding the boostrap-server is the url of one of the Kafka brokers which you give to fetch the initial metadata about your Kafka cluster.

+2. Verify the recent configuration of the topic

 ```
 kafka-topics.sh --describe --topic demo-topic --bootstrap-server localhost:9092
 ```